Equipping Next-Gen Leaders

 All applicants funnel through the same process:

-- Fill out online application and submit resume to Executive Pastor.
+- Fill out online application and submit resume to Pastor or Valley Staff member.

-- Approval (by Dept. Head, Lead Pastor Executive Pastor)
+- Approval (by Dept. Head, Lead Pastor, Pastor)

 - Background check